What full-time and part-time options are available for JD students at McGeorge?

 What is the median LSAT and GPA for 2022's entering JD class?

-If I apply now and take the LSAT in November, when can I expect to receive a decision?
+If I apply now and take the LSAT on a future date, when can I expect to receive a decision?

 Can I schedule an admissions interview at McGeorge?

 McGeorge does not offer interviews as part of the admissions process.
 However, we do offer prospective students and wait-listed students the opportunity to speak with an admissions counselor.
-To schedule a phone or in-person counseling appointment contact the admissions office at 916.739.7105 or email@example.com.
-Prospective applicants are also encouraged to attend one of our on campus information sessions and/or an on campus open house.
+To schedule a phone or in-person counseling appointment contact the admissions office at 916.739.7105 or firstname.lastname@example.org.
+Prospective applicants are also encouraged to attend one of our virtual or on-campus information sessions and/or an open house.

 Can I visit the campus?

 Absolutely!
 The best way to determine whether a law school is the right fit for you is to engage in the community.
 We encourage every prospective student to visit our beautiful 13-acre campus.
-Click here for information on visiting campus.
-Individual tours and class visits may also be arranged by calling the admissions office at 916.739.7105 or emailing firstname.lastname@example.org.
+More information on visiting campus.
+Individual tours and class visits may also be arranged by calling the admissions office at 916.739.7105 or emailing email@example.com.

 I don't live in the Sacramento area and can't make the trip.
 Can I meet an admissions representative in my city?

 Yes.
-Admissions representatives travel to a number of LSAC regional law school forums and colleges and universities nationwide.
+Admissions representatives travel to several LSAC regional law school forums and colleges and universities nationwide.
 Check out our recruitment calendar to see when McGeorge will be in a city near you.

 Can I speak with a currently enrolled student?